6 Web Personalization Examples to Learn From in 2025

 Trigger and data used: Viewing history and past interactions.

-Personalization: Netflix analyzes what you’ve watched before, what you interacted with, and even what you lingered on.
-Then it serves up rows of shows and movies that match those tastes.
-You find your next favorite show happens naturally, which keeps you watching longer.
+Personalization: Netflix analyzes what you've watched before, what you interacted with, and even what you lingered on, then serves up rows of shows and movies that match those tastes.

 Result and takeaway: Users discover relevant shows quickly, boosting engagement and session duration.
 Personalization makes content exploration effortless.